 Select Mark account for closure at the bottom of the page.
 This confirms that you understand that you will lose access to all sites, services, and data associated with your Microsoft account in 60 days.

 Changed your mind about closing your Microsoft account?

-If you change your mind within 60 days, all you have to do is go back to account.microsoft.com and sign in with your email address and password.
-You'll be asked to enter a security code that we send you by phone or email so we know we're opening the account for you and only you.
+If you change your mind within 60 days, just go back to account.microsoft.com and sign in with your email address and password.
+You'll be asked to enter a security code that we send you by phone or email.
+This way, we know we're opening the account for you and only you.

 Note the following:

-Any time still remaining on your subscription will be available to you, but you won't be able to get back the time that passed while your account was closed.
+Any time that remains on your subscription will be available to you, but you won't be able to get back the time that passed while your account was closed.

 If you turned off auto renewal on your Xbox Live or Xbox Groove Music subscription, you'll need to turn it back on.

 If you canceled any subscriptions outright or if your subscription time has run out, you'll need to re-purchase the subscription.